kemckinnmsft/HOL3000/instructionsold.md

 	!IMAGE[4uya6mro.jpg](\Media\4uya6mro.jpg)
 	>[!NOTE] These permissions are based on the level of access that they user has to the document library.
 In a production environment most users would likely have less rights than shown in this example.

+===

+# CONGRATULATIONS!

+That concludes this hands on lab.
+If you discovered any errors or have any feedback about the lab, you may send an email to the lab developers by clickin on [https://aka.ms/aiplabfeedback](https://aka.ms/aiplabfeedback).